South Shields

-South Shields (/ʃiːlz/) is a coastal town in South Tyneside, Tyne and Wear, England.
-It is on the south bank of the mouth of the River Tyne.
-Historically, it was known in Roman times as Arbeia, and as Caer Urfa by Early Middle Ages.
-According to the 2011 census, the town had a population of 75,337.
-It is the fourth largest settlement in Tyne and Wear; after Newcastle upon Tyne, Sunderland and Gateshead.
+South Shields (/ʃiːlz/) is a coastal port town in South Tyneside, Tyne and Wear, England; it lies on the south bank of the mouth of the River Tyne.
+The town was known in Roman times as Arbeia and as Caer Urfa by the Early Middle Ages.
+It is the fourth largest settlement in Tyne and Wear, after Newcastle upon Tyne, Sunderland and Gateshead; in 2021, it had a population of 75,337.

-The town became part of Tyne and Wear in 1974.
-It is within the historic county boundaries of County Durham.
+Historically within the county of Durham, South Shields is south of North Shields and Tynemouth across the River Tyne; and east of Newcastle upon Tyne and Jarrow.

 History

+Evidence of human inhabitation at South Shields dates from the Late Mesolithic.
 The first evidence of a settlement within what is now the town of South Shields dates from pre-historic times.
 Stone Age arrow heads and an Iron Age round house have been discovered on the site of Arbeia Roman Fort.
 The Roman garrison built a fort here around AD 160 and expanded it around AD 208 to help supply their soldiers along Hadrian's Wall as they campaigned north beyond the Antonine Wall.
 Divisions living at the fort included Tigris bargemen (from Persia and modern day Iraq), infantry from Iberia and Gaul, and Syrian archers and spearmen.
 The fort was abandoned as the Roman Empire declined in the fourth century AD.
 Many ruins still exist today and some structures have been rebuilt as part of a modern museum and popular tourist attraction.